Fun Car Facts for Kids

 The outside of the car that keeps the passengers safe and the engine protected is usually made of steel, strong plastics, and/or fiberglass.

-This is all connected to what is called the chassis where the wheels are which allows the car to move down the street.
+This is all connected to what is called the chassis.
+This is where the wheels are located, which allow the car to move down the street.

 The engines in modern cars usually operate through what is called internal combustion.
 Basically, there are a lot of tiny explosions in the engine.

 All of these tiny explosions are the start of what allows the engine to create energy to move the car and you to where you’re going.

 Modern cars include luxuries like radios, video players, and air conditioning.
 Most feature cup holders, automatic windows, and reclining seats.

 This is a great advance from the Model-T which was considered spectacular with the simple addition of a horn.